Endride: Main characters

-The 16-year old prince of Endora.
+The 16-year-old prince of Endora.
 He wants to avenge his father's death by killing Delzaine, the new King of Endora.
 His Warp Relic is a spear.
 Because of his mission of vengeance he is extremely wary of people and protective of those close to him.
 He is often picking a fight with Shun, in spite of that he looks out for him when push comes to shove.
 At first Emilio only wanted revenge against Delzaine, but after witnessing the events that were happening in his kingdom, he began to realize how little he knew about his own world.
 He once looked up to his foster father until he discovered that he may have been responsible for the death of his biological father.
 After Delzaine finally dies, Emilio began to wonder if it was really him who killed his birth father.
 He later discovers that Shun's father stole Delzaine's child years ago and was actually the one responsible for his father's murder.
 Emilio reveals to Shun that they are actually biological cousins and that Delzaine was his real father.
 One of Emilio's earliest memories was him waiting for his cousin to get better so that they could play because he lived in a castle full of adults and considered Shun to be his first real friend.
 He is the second character whose Warp Relic evolved.
-Emilio hasn't decided about whether or not he will take the throne for certain, but he finally lets go of his vendetta and is determined to help his country anyway he can.
+Emilio has not decided whether or not he will take the throne, but he finally lets go of his vendetta and is determined to help his country anyway he can.
 In the video game, Emilio has already been named king.